Amazon is the world’s largest online store. They sell more than the next 12 largest online stores…combined.

 Find links to Amazon product pages that are like yours, and try to get them.

 But you can take it much further than that.
-Here’s a few examples.
+Here are a few examples.

 First, you can find all the links to all the top-selling product pages in a given category.
 You can do a straightforward link pitch.

 Second, focus on the product pages that have the strongest link growth.
 Strong link growth means they are currently accruing links.
 Spot the trend and get ahead of it.

 Third, focus on links to *complementary* products on Amazon and do link outreach.
 Pitching baseball gloves link will be easier if the page links to a baseball bat rather than more baseball gloves.

 Fourth, look at the referring domains and what other resources they link to.
 Spot any content gaps where you can pitch an educational resource.
 For example, your baseball bats product page might not get interest from a publisher already linking to a baseball bats product page.
 Your “perfect batting angle to get home runs” guide might get more interest.

 Fifth, remember that you can leverage Amazon’s scale with this tactic.
 They have thousands of product pages in every vertical.
 Use them as a “casting net” for links opportunities.